Notebook: 6 March 2016 | TEACHING

 - The grid.
 Understanding how the grid works – working with it and not against it.
 Simple grid systems v complex grids

 - Colour.
-Colour palettes and colour coding.
+Colour palettes.
+CMYK and RGB.
 Legibility.

 - The ‘journey’.
 Varying the pace in a publication – ups and downs and highs and lows.
 Effective page planning.
 Working with the adverts